"If I can stop one heart from breaking,

 As a Hospice volunteer, I worked with those in bereavement, and on all other levels of care.
 I have also worked as a 911 dispatcher, so I have experience with all stages of tragedy and loss from the family's perspective.
 In addition to my own personality, these experiences have given me the ability to compassionately communicate with, and help those in emotional distress.
 It is because of these experiences with the elderly and the dying, as well as my support of, and connection to their families, that I am able to offer a unique perspective as a Psychic Medium regarding death, the grieving process, and those who have been left behind, enabling me to provide a calming reading, even if you are in a great deal of pain.

-I live in Colorado with my family and pets.
-I enjoy the outdoors, bike riding, nature, animals, music, cooking, laughing, ethnic dining, photography, watercolor painting, alternative healing, antiques, gardening, writing poetry, reading, art, and trying new things.
+I am profoundly blessed to now live in our family cabin in wonderous Estes Park, Colorado with my family and pets.
+I enjoy the outdoors, nature, animals, music, cooking, laughing, ethnic dining, photography, watercolor painting, alternative healing, antiques, gardening, writing poetry, reading, art, and trying new things.

 Grief is the last act of Love we have to give to those we loved.